swmo/udacity-catalog/README.md

 * the easiest way is to start the vagrant maschine (its based on the provided vm from udacity).
   * ''vagrant up''
+  * cd /vagrant/
-  * start the application ''python /vagrant/app.py''
+  * start the application ''python app.py''
   *  open http://localhost:8000

 * an other way is to use the default fullstack nanodegree vm and install following packages: